Difference Between l Carnosine and l Carnitine

 Here are some potential adverse reactions associated with carnitine:

-• Gastrointestinal Issues: Carnitine supplements may cause mild gastrointestinal discomfort for some individuals, with symptoms including nausea, vomiting, stomach cramps, or diarrhea occurring as side effects.
+- Gastrointestinal Issues: Carnitine supplements may cause mild gastrointestinal discomfort for some individuals, with symptoms including nausea, vomiting, stomach cramps, or diarrhea occurring as side effects.
 These side effects are generally manageable by taking it with meals or decreasing dosage levels.

-In nutritional supplements, carnitine must be taken according to recommended dosages and after consulting a healthcare professional to be taken safely and responsibly.
+In nutritional supplements, carnitine must be taken according to recommended dosages and after consulting a healthcare professional in order to be taken safely and responsibly.
 They will offer guidance based on your unique health status and needs.

 Similarities Between l Carnosine and l Carnitine